 January is the first month of the year and the first chance of the new year for visitors to Texas to have a great vacation experience.
-Although January is one of the coldest months in Texas, the weather is still usually mild enough to allow for a variety of outdoor activities in addition to numerous festivals, celebrations and other events.
+Although January is one of the coldest months in Texas, the weather is still usually mild enough to allow for a variety of outdoor activities in addition to numerous festivals, celebrations, and other events.
 So, visiting Texas in January is a great way to start the new year.

 There are several marathons held in Texas during January and February.
-Among the largest and best known are the Houston Marathon, the Livestrong Austin Marathon, and the Cowtown Marathon in Ft Worth.
-Another popular Texas marathon, Dallas' White Rock Marathon, is held during the early winter -- actually during the peak of the holiday season in December.
+Among the largest and best known are the Houston Marathon, the Livestrong Austin Marathon, and the Cowtown Marathon in Ft.
+Worth.
+Another popular Texas marathon, Dallas' White Rock Marathon, is held during the early winter—actually during the peak of the holiday season in December.

 Located a short drive from Austin, the Canyon Tailrace, a stretch of the Guadalupe that extends several miles below Canyon Lake, maintains a low enough water temperature to support a good population of rainbows and a few browns as well.
-True, there is not a wide variety of trout fishing options available throughout the year.
+There are few trout fishing options available throughout the year.

-Of course, each of these coastal towns is a year around destination.
-Of course, each of these three popular Texas beach destinations offer plenty to see and do during the winter.
-But, there are dozens of other small coastal towns in Texas, each of which offer visitors year around activities such as fishing, birding, shelling, and more.
-So, regardless of whether you choose a well-known Texas beach destination or a smaller, out of the way locale, you can count on making plenty of pleasant memories during you winter visit.
+Of course, each of these three popular Texas beach destinations offers plenty to see and do during the winter.
+But, there are dozens of other small coastal towns in Texas, each of which offer visitors year-around activities such as fishing, birding, shelling, and more.
+So, regardless of whether you choose a well-known Texas beach destination or a smaller, out of the way locale, you can count on making plenty of pleasant memories during your winter visit.

-Although Texas offers near year around boating, water sports and fishing opportunities, the first couple months of the year can be inclement.
+Although Texas offers nearly year-round boating, water sports, and fishing opportunities, the first couple months of the year can be inclement.
 But, there are still plenty of things to keep boaters and water sport enthusiasts busy in the way of boat shows.

 Play a Round of Golf

 During the winter months, the weather is mild enough (on most days) to allow for a pleasant round.
-But, beware -- shorter daylight hours coupled with an increased number of golfers in popular Winter Texan areas can lead to more crowded courses, leading many golfers to look for "hidden jewels" of golf courses in their area.
+But, beware—shorter daylight hours coupled with an increased number of golfers in popular winter Texas areas can lead to more crowded courses, with many golfers looking for "hidden jewels" of golf courses in their area.

-Most folks probably could never guess where the largest celebration of George Washington’s birthday is held.
+Most folks probably would never guess where the largest celebration of George Washington’s birthday is held.
 Believe it or not, it is staged each year in the border city of Laredo, Texas.
 True enough, Laredo is hardly the first thing that comes to mind when Americans think of their first president.
 However, it is Laredo that throws the largest and oldest Washington Birthday Celebration.